igrishaev/pg/doc/020-client.md

 ## Transactions

+There is a special `pg/with-tx` macro to wrap several expressions in a single transaction.
+It takes a connection object and produces BEGIN ...
+COMMIT
+commands:

 ~~~clojure
 (let [sql "INSERT INTO users (name, age) VALUES ($1, $2)"]
   (pg/with-tx [conn]
     (pg/execute conn sql ["Jim" 20])
     (pg/execute conn sql ["Bob" 30])))
 ~~~

+Here is what you would see in the logs:

 ~~~clojure
 BEGIN